What is the Ha Giang Loop?

 The safest way to experience the Ha Giang Loop if you are not an experienced motorcycle rider is to visit on an organised tour.
 Driving in Vietnam can be dangerous if you don’t know what you are doing.
 Make sure that you book with a reputable tour agency who have a good safety record.

 Be wary of very cheap tours as they are often poorly managed, hosting large group sizes and cutting corners on safety.
-These irresponsible tour owners are the main contributor to the increased police presence along the Ha Giang Loop.
+Irresponsible tour providers are the main contributor to the increased police presence along the Ha Giang Loop.

 For travellers embarking on an ‘easy rider’ tour, make sure to ask to see the licence of your driver before you head off.
 Travelling pillion with someone who doesn’t hold the correct licence could stop your travel insurance company from paying out if you have an accident.

-👉 Check out the Ha Giang Loop companies that we work with here.
+👉 Check out the awesome Ha Giang Loop companies that we work with here!

 Legalities of Riding the Ha Giang Loop